 Depending on the version of the board you are using, there might be two devices listed.
 The device named

-elf file is within the ITCM/BRAM load size limit, it can be copied into the FPGA memory directly without having to break it down into separate load region-specific blobs.
-However, if the neural network models exceed this size, you must use the approach described below.
+elf file is within the ITCM load size limit, it can be copied into the FPGA memory directly without having to break it down into separate load region-specific blobs.
+However, if the neural network models exceed this size, you must use the following approach:

 ./bin/sectors/ └── img_class ├── ddr.bin └── itcm.bin